 FIB’s Fine Italian Beef and Sausage is another local favorite.
 This food cart serves up "da taste of Chicago" but also pays homage to the classic Laverne and Shirley television show—a Milwaukee dog smothered with kraut, onions and mustard.
 For a healthy wrap or salad, venture to the Good Food cart, focusing on fresh ingredients, vegetarian and vegan options.

 Adventurous souls should start with SoHo Gourmet, a delicious spin on traditional Asian.
-Their Veggie So Fiesta dumplings include pinto beans and Pico de Gallo, and the So Hot Chick is stuffed with spicy chicken, blue cheese and a cucumber ranch sauce.
-Bubbles’ Doubles serves Trinidadian food, which is similar to Indian but with a hint of the Caribbean, and the Saigon Sandwich cart has an amazing Bahn Mi, a Vietnamese-French fusion sub.
+Their Mac N' Cheese dumplings include two different cheeses with a cheese sauce, and the Hot Chick is stuffed with spicy chicken, carrots, celery, jalapeños and a cucumber ranch sauce.
+Bubbles’ Doubles serves Trinidadian food, which is similar to Indian, but with a hint of the Caribbean, and the Saigon Sandwich cart has an amazing Bahn Mi, a Vietnamese-French fusion sub.
 Banzo is another stand-out and is known for its classic falafel, pita sandwiches and babaganush.
 Save room for a snack from Curt’s Gourmet Popcorn, recently rated the top food cart among local volunteer tasters.
 Madison-made flavors include peanut butter and jelly, and caramel with chocolate drizzle.

 In addition to finding these street eats downtown, near campus, and in neighborhoods, you can also enjoy them all at once during the Isthmus Food Cart Festival!
 This festival is held annually in May and includes live music, craft beer and more than 35 local food carts.
 Madison Eats is another way to experience more than one cart at a time.
 Their Food Cart Friday tour in the spring and summer is a chance to learn more about our street eats culture and to sample some of the city’s best.